sess

 sess encodes session types as algebraic effects evaluated by the kont effect system.
 Each protocol step — send, receive, select, offer, close — is an effect that suspends the computation until the transport completes the operation.
 The transport returns iox.ErrWouldBlock at computational boundaries, allowing proactor event loops (e.g., io_uring) to multiplex execution without thread-blocking.

-Two equivalent APIs: Cont (closure-based, straightforward composition) and Expr (frame-based, amortized zero-allocation for hot paths).
+Two equivalent API families are available: Cont (closure-based, straightforward to compose) and Expr (frame-based, amortized zero-allocation for hot paths).

 Installation